mrossini-ethz/camera-calibration-pvr/README.md

 6. Select one of the vertices and extrude it by pressing `E`.
 Position it along a line that is perpendicular to the rectangle.
 7. Repeat the last step for another vertex.
 8. Leave Edit mode (`Tab` key).
 9. Ensure that the plane is selected.
-In the 3D view tools (on the left side of the 3D view) select the Misc tab and find the *Camera Calibration PVR* menu.
+In the 3D view tools (on the left side of the 3D view) select the Tools tab and find the *Camera Calibration PVR* menu.
 Press *Solve Focal+X+Y*.

 ### Options
 There are options to the camera calibration: